nsmsn/personal-site-v2/src/about/index.md

 &nbsp;

+<small>I am not the urologist or the hockey player that share a name and Google results.</small>

 ## About this website

 This is my personal website.
 At some point I decided that a respectable web designer needs their own place to experiment and try things out.
 I tinker with this site’s writing, design, and code as I feel motivated, mainly during evenings and weekends.